PAIDiPaidThis.com

 How to pay less

 • Get more than one quote.
-Our data shows the same operation quoted thousands apart, and a second opinion is standard for non-emergency orthopaedic surgery.
+Our data shows the same operation quoted thousands apart, and a second opinion is standard practice for non-emergency orthopaedic surgery.

 • Ask what the quote includes: imaging, the implant, hospitalisation, medication and all follow-up appointments and x-rays.
+A quote that looks cheap can end up costing more once these are added on top.

 Common questions